Blog > Articles

-Struggling to choose between Saxenda® and Ozempic® for weight loss?
-Explore the differences between the two medications to make an informed decision.
+If you’re comparing Ozempic® vs Saxenda® for weight loss, explore the differences between the two medications to make an informed decision.

 Obesity is a complex, chronic disease that affects more than 2 in 5 adults in the United States.
 Reaching a healthier weight can reduce the long-term risk of obesity-related complications including type 2 diabetes, high blood pressure, and cardiovascular disease.
 FDA-approved medications Ozempic® or Saxenda® may be prescribed to help a person achieve a healthier weight in conjunction with lifestyle changes.
 In this article, we will discuss the similarities and differences between Saxenda vs. Ozempic, both in the GLP-1 receptor agonist class of medications, why one may be chosen over another, and how much weight loss is typical in patients who take these medications.